jojorb/cozy-map/README.md

 ![screeshot](https://raw.githubusercontent.com/RobyRemzy/cozy-map/master/screenshot.png)

-This is Simple "Carto-Map" project to get your own tool to get an access or contribute to open sourced projects like Open Street Map with ease.
+This is a simple "carto-map" project to get your own mapping tool and will allow you to contribute to open sourced projects like Open Street Map with ease.

 - NPM leaflet package version: "0.7.7"